top of page

 Jade Culture is an important, unique component of Chinese Culture.

-Since the Neolithic, jade articles were believed to be a medium to communicate with the deity and heaven, making jade a significant part of grand worship ceremonies in ancient cultures like Hongshan, Yangshao, Liangzhu, Longshan, etc.
+Since the Neolithic times, jade articles were believed to be a medium to communicate with the deity and heaven, making jade a significant part of grand worship ceremonies in ancient cultures like Hongshan, Yangshao, Liangzhu, Longshan, etc.

 Unearthed Jade Dragon of the Hongshan Culture (Around 4000 BC — 3000 BC)